Pacific Campus Library Building

 Located at 2395 Sacramento Street, the Health Sciences Library at the Pacific Campus became a designated historic landmark of the City of San Francisco on October 5, 1980.

-The four-story classic revival building was designed by the San Francisco architect Albert Pissis, and was completed in 1912 at a cost of $150,000.
+The four-story classic revival building was designed by the San Francisco architect, and was completed in 1912 at a cost of $150,000.
 Its interior featured large brass and stained glass chandeliers, oak archways, Columbia marble, a four-story oval spiral staircase and three murals by the California artist Arthur F. Mathews.

-Today, the Health Sciences Library at the Pacific Campus serve both California Pacific Medical Center and the University of the Pacific Arthur A. Dugoni School of Dentistry.
+Today, the Health Sciences Library at the Pacific Campus serves the physicians, residents and staff of California Pacific Medical Center.

 Back to top